Smooth Points on Semi-algebraic Sets: Introduction

 \subsection{Related Work}

-Two main approaches to computing at least one real point on every connected component of a semi-algebraic set are quantifier elimination and critical point methods.
-Quantifier elimination methods go back to Collins \cite{Collins} and his Cylindrical Algebraic Decomposition (CAD) algorithm, which decomposes a real semi-algebraic set into cells via projections, eliminating variables one after another.
-This original algorithm is doubly exponential in the number of variables and work has been done in the following decades improve the complexity and provide efficient implementations (e.g., \cite{GriVor88,CollinsHong91,GriVor92,HeRoySol94}).
-Current algorithms and implementations of partial CAD and single open cell CAD can be found in \cite{BrownHongetal09,Brown13,BrownKosta15}.
-Alternatively, the best current symbolic bound using quantifier elimination is provided by Basu, Pollack, and Roy \cite{BasuPollackRoyBook} and the most recent implementation utilizing it can be found in \cite{SafYanZhi2018}.

-The use critical point methods to compute real points on every connected component of a semi-algebraic set dates back to Seidenberg~\cite{Seidenberg}.
-While this method also relies on quantifier elimination, the approach varies from CAD in that it computes critical points of the distance function, and work has been done to present better complexity bounds and implementations ever since.
-A major leap was made by \cite{RouRoySaf2000} when they presented a symbolic algorithm to find the critical points of the projection function, introducing only one infinitesimal variable to show improvements over CAD computations.
-Others have continued to improve on these ideas using algebraic techniques such as triangular decompositions, Rational Univariate Representations, and geometric resolutions (e.g., \cite{AuRouSaf02,Safey2007,Faugereetal2008}).
-A homotopy-based approach is presented in \cite{Hauenstein2013} and a similar approach uses critical points with respect to a generic line that can be translated rather than one point is found in \cite{WuReid13}.
+There are many approaches in the literature to compute at least one real point on every connected component of a semi-algebraic set.
+Methods using projections to obtain a cell decomposition based on sign conditions go back to Collins' Cylindrical Algebraic Decomposition (CAD) algorithm described in \cite{Collins}.
+Improved symbolic methods using critical points or generalized critical points of functions along with infinitesimals and randomization can be found in \cite{RouRoySaf2000,AuRouSaf02,Safey2007,Faugereetal2008}.
+The current state of the art deterministic symbolic algorithm is given in \cite[Alg.
+13.3]{BasuPollackRoyBook} which computes sample points on each connected component of all realizable sign conditions of a polynomial system and gives a complexity analysis.
+The most recent application of this technique is in \cite{SafYanZhi2018,SafYanZhi2019} where the authors compute smooth points on real algebraic sets in order to compute the real radical of polynomial systems and analyze complexity.

-Another line of work has been developed in parallel which specifically focuses on computing critical points while utilizing the tool of \textit{polar varieties}, introduced and developed in \cite{Banketal1997,Banketal01,SafeySchost03,Banketal04,Banketal09,Banketal2010}.
-The most recent implementation of such techniques can be found in \cite{SafeySpaen2016}.
-It is important to note, however, that these methods, along with the other critical point methods cited above, only guarantee the finding of real points on every connected component of a semi-algebraic set, rather than real \textit{smooth} points.
+Another line of work has been developed in parallel focuses on computing critical points while utilizing the tool of \textit{polar varieties}, introduced and developed in \cite{Banketal1997,SafeySchost03,Banketal04,Banketal09,Banketal2010,Banketal14,SafeySpaen2016}.
+Alternatively, a homotopy-based approach computing the critical points of the distance function from a generic point or a line is presented in~\cite{Hauenstein2013,WuReid13}.
+It is important to note, however, that all of these methods only guarantee the finding at least one real point on every connected component of a semi-algebraic set, rather than real \textit{smooth} points.